thvaisa/orbit_view_for_openmct-/README.md

 #### How to use

 This instruction applies to the current version that has no package in the npm registry.

-First you will need to have working OpenMCT: https://github.com/nasa/openmct after of which you can use the plugin by adding line to the index.html (see) header
+First, you will need to have working OpenMCT: https://github.com/nasa/openmct after of which you can use the plugin by adding following lines to your index.html header

 ```html
 <script type="module" src="PATH_TO/orbitViewer.js"></script>
 ```

  and

 ```javascript
 openmct.install(orbitViewer.OrbitViewerPlugin());